 Note that this command is not available in Database Data Comparison and Database Data Comparison Result windows.

-15.5 Text View Menu
+17.5 Text View

 The Text View menu contains commands that apply to the Text View display of documents in File Comparison windows.
 They enable you to customize the display of documents.
+For details, see the subsections below.